 The long established forestry and wood processing industry in Northland is also well placed for growth with uncommitted pine resources, a good supply of harvesting and processing labour and facilities and forecast global shortages of pine.
 Northland contributes an estimated 10% of national forestry GDP and is one of only four regions that collectively contribute over 50% of national forestry GDP.
 The sector's contribution to Northland regional GDP is estimated at 2.5%.
 (NZIER report 'Plantation forestry statistics', March 2017)

 Northland has an ideal onshore and sea environment for aquaculture, at a time when there is an increasing worldwide demand for seafood and decreasing wild stocks.
 Northland already has a mature oyster industry, New Zealand’s largest Paua farm and is home to New Zealand’s world leading fisheries and aquaculture research centre.
 With further development forecast for Kingfish and Mussel farming the potential for Northland’s aquaculture industry is exciting.

 Other industries noted as having excellent potential for growth in Northland include manufacturing, construction, health, education and marine engineering.
-Northland has the second largest boatbuilding and refit industry in New Zealand (after only Auckland) and the projected trend in the global marine sector is for growth.
+Northland has the second largest boatbuilding and refit industry in New Zealand and the projected trend in the global marine sector is for growth.